BonnieCSE/SISTR/README.md

    Note: Alternatively, you can skip this step and use lookup tables already generated for community use: https://drive.google.com/drive/folders/1p_QoSQ7gzs7hVEwfJyhGMT-ELXZcWoA_?usp=sharing

-2. The second step is to run SISTR, which requires (1) allele frequency data and (2) precomputed lookup tables generated in step 1.
+2. The second step is to run SISTR, which requires (1) allele frequency data and (2) precomputed lookup tables generated in step 1 as input.
 It outputs a posterior estimate of the selection coefficient at each locus.

    See `sistr/` for further details.